wavemotion-dave/A8DS/readme.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.1 : 08-May-2023 by wavemotion-dave
+  * Added CAR and ROM support for the more popular cartridge types up to 1MB.
+  * Added new D-Pad options to support joystick 2 (for games like Wizard of Wor) and diagonals (Q-Bert like games).
+  * Improved keyboard handling so CTRL key is now sticky.
+  * Improved menu transitions to reduce audio 'pops' as much as possible.
+  * Auto-rename of XEGS-DS.DAT to A8DS.DAT to match new branding.
+  * Squeezed as much into fast ITCM_CODE as possible with almost no bytes left to spare.
+  * Other cleanups and minor bug fixes as time allowed.

 V3.0 : 05-May-2023 by wavemotion-dave
   * Rebranding to A8DS with new 800XL stylized keyboard and minor cleanups across the board.